 I know you’re tired of trying too many things with little result.
 You try to eat well but still, it’s there.
 What are we exactly talking about?
 It’s the feeling of being bloated and actually experiencing bloating.

 In this article, let’s talk a little about why you may be bloated in the first place and then how we can move forward to achieve some relief – once and for all.

 Why am I so bloated??

 - Low Hydrochloric Acid– When the hydrochloric acid (HCl) in your stomach becomes low, your food doesn’t fully digest in your stomach and won’t get broken down enough to properly absorb all the nutrients.
-The undigested food will stay there and create a build up of gas and discomfort.
+The undigested food will stay there and create a build-up of gas and discomfort.

 - Sluggish liver -The liver is our body’s main filter and nutritional storehouse.
 It filters through endless amounts of food, vitamins, minerals, toxins, and other harmful materials.
 It works to balance and protect us from viruses, bacteria, heavy metals, mold, pesticides, herbicides, solvents, drugs, medications, alcohol, and stress.
-You can imagine if it is not taken care of, the liver can becomes sluggish and stagnant.
+You can imagine if it is not taken care of, the liver can become sluggish and stagnant.
 This too can lower the HCl production and interfere with nutrient absorption.

 - Dehydration.
 Lack of water or excess salt can cause dehydration and bloating.
 Try herbs and spices, like some of the soothing ones below, when cooking and avoid processed foods as often as possible.

 - Food Sensitivities – specific inflammatory foods may not cause a full-on reaction but can create low-grade reactions over and over – a foundation for chronic disease.
 You can try an MRT food sensitivity test to see which foods may cause a reaction or simply try an allergy elimination diet (dairy, gluten, eggs, corn, soy, peanuts) for a few weeks.